Sarah Beaumont: Reception

 A writer for the BBC's Neighbours website said Sarah's most notable moment was her affair with Karl.
 Viewers voted Sarah's wedding to Peter the second "Best storyline of 1999" in the Neighbours.com Awards.
 Of Sarah's arrival, Lanning quipped "Jaws dropped and blood pressure soared among the randy young bucks of Ramsey Street at the arrival of a bedazzling new bimbo on the block in Neighbours".
 Speaking positively of Sarah, a writer from Virgin Media stated "She was the sole reason teenage boys tuned into Neighbours each night between 1996 and 1999.
 And after Sarah Beaumont had that affair with dishy doc, Karl Kennedy, she quickly became the hot topic around the water coolers nationwide..."

 In 2007, a reporter from the Herald Sun placed Karl and Sarah's affair at number eight on their list of Neighbours Top Ten moments.
 They said "In one of the most shocking storylines, no one could believe that the perfect Dr Karl, played by Alan Fletcher, could cheat on his wife of many years, Susan, played by Jackie Woodburne.
 But, that's exactly what happened when he couldn't resist his receptionist Sarah Beaumont played by the vampy Nicola Charles".
 Simon Kent of The Sun-Herald said Sarah had a "waspish tongue and sharpish put down", while Tony Squires of The Sydney Morning Herald branded her "luscious."
 Squires' colleague Ben Pobjie wrote that everyone remembers where they were at the time they watched Karl kiss Sarah behind Susan's back.
 In 2022, Kate Randall from Heat stated that "we'll never forgive you, Sarah" for destroying the Kennedy's marriage.
 Katie Baillie writing for Metro included Sarah on a list of the "worst Neighbours characters" ever.
 Baillie explained that Sarah was the root cause of Susan and Karl's problems.
 However, Baillie thanked the character for creating the infamous slap scene when Susan attacked Karl.
+In 2015, a Herald Sun reporter included Sarah and Karl's first kiss in their "Neighbours' 30 most memorable moments" feature.